floriov/CV/README.md

 ## Skills

+#### Leadership skills:
+When working in a team I naturally tend to build a sense of common purpose, be encouraging and empowering and always stay focused on the main objective.
+I do this by being an active listener, staying positive, building trust with all the members of my team, and having strong time management.

+I was able to utilise my experience of leading during my time with Makers when we would have project standups and retros.
+These meetings would often require some direction and governance to ensure key points were drawn from the discussion.
+I would often take the lead in these meetings and guide the discussion to maintain productivity and participation by all members.

+#### Quick learner:
+I am always open to learning new things and always try to better myself in any way I can in both my personal and professional life.
+From personal experience, for example, when a manager or colleague gives me a task and a brief explanation, I am quick at understanding which steps I need to take to complete that task in an efficient, independent, and timely manner.

+For my final group project I came up with the idea for [Pair Pro](https://github.com/floriov/pair-pro).
+I learned React, Node.js, Express and MongoDb without it being taught on the course and used it to build a fully-functioning website that inlucded a real-time chat in 10 days.

 #### Perseverance:
 When working on a challenging problem, I am someone who will not stop working until that problem is solved.
 I am always focused on the main goal and can spend hours working on a task until it is completed.
 When a task seems impossible at first, I do not give up because I believe that if you work on something hard enough, you will always be able to achieve it.

 #### Self-improvement and stepping outside my comfort zone:
 I am passionate about self-development and self-improvement in both my personal and professional life.
 I always like to challenge myself with tasks, whether that is with a task at work, or with sports that I do in my spare time.
 I believe that this is the only way one can truly work on themselves and become better at anything.
 I get excited when I start a new task that seems daunting at first because after a while I always realise that nothing is truly impossible if you are fully committed and are open to learning new things.

-#### Leadership skills:
-When working in a team I naturally tend to build a sense of common purpose, be encouraging and empowering and always stay focused on the main objective.
-I do this by being an active listener, staying positive, building trust with all the members of my team, and having strong time management.

-#### Quick learner:
-I am always open to learning new things and always try to better myself in any way I can in both my personal and professional life.
-From personal experience, for example, when a manager or colleague gives me a task and a brief explanation, I am quick at understanding which steps I need to take to complete that task in an efficient, independent, and timely manner.

-For my final group project [Pair Pro](https://github.com/floriov/pair-pro), I learned React, Node.js, Express and MongoDb without it being taught on the course and used it to build a fully-functioning website in 10 days.

-#### Well-rounded:
-I am always keen on trying out new things, learning about different cultures and peoples' life experiences.
-Outside of my professional life, I love doing sports, speaking different languages (German, Italian and English) and playing instruments such as the clarinet and the piano.
-I enjoy playing tennis, going on park runs, and posting workout videos on my social media to empower and motivate others to lead a healthy lifestyle.
-More recently I started a Blog on Medium to document my coding journey at Makers.

 #### Analytical Thinking

 Working as a software engineer, I will have to solve problems on a daily basis, which I love doing.
 Having studied maths and further maths at A-Levels as well as working in the financial services sector has honed my problem-solving and anayltical skills.

 #### Attention to detail
-As an auditor I looked at company's financial statements, documents, data, and accounting entries and made sure that those were accurate and reflected the true financial situation of the client.
+I’ve always had a keen eye for detail and it played a crucial role in my previous employment with KPMG.
+As an auditor I inspected the company’s internal controls to manage risk exposures as well as ensuring the effectiveness of operational and financial reporting.
+My ability to pick up on precise detail transferred excellently into programming and my journey through Makers.
+During my pairing sessions, I would often solve blockers by spotting innaccuracies in our code and overcoming errors, allowing us to progress further through the research materials.

 #### Communication
- Having worked as an auditor I needed to be able to convey my findings and analysis in a clear and concise way.
+During my role at KPMG, I built a strong rapport with people that I worked with.
+These included the clients, the top management, co-auditors, and other staff within the business.
+This enabled me to hone my communication skills further as well as ensuring a harmonious working relationship in a fast-paced environment.
+This experience and knowledge was very beneficial during Makers, since it allowed me to build rapport with other members of my engineering team when working under pressure nearing project deadlines.

 ## Education